Prateek0305/Encryptix_Internship/Simple Calculator/readme.md

-## EncryptiX Internship Calculator Task
+## Encryptix Internship Calculator Task

 This project leverages the Python programming language to develop a simple yet functional calculator capable of performing various arithmetic operations.
 The calculator prompts the user to input two numbers and specify the desired operation to be performed.
 Upon receiving these inputs, it processes the data and outputs the calculated result.